HendriXML/XMLScripts-Project-AWGStepTesting/README.md

 * Script + Script libraries
 * XML editor to alter some values (for example an offset to get the first batch in view, scopes ip-adress).
 I really like the free Visual Studio Community for that.
 * about 2 hours of executing time

+The first run of the script will probably not have the waveform in view, because of the 5mV/div it needs a accurate DSO offset.
+Using the pause checkbox the script will stop making manual adjustments possible.
+Unchecking pause and resume will continue without further pausing.
+(But it can be checked at anytime, to request a pause.
+The script has a script element for that to check this.)